mariohernandez/components-for-beginners/exercises/exercise-5/exercise-5.1.md

 {% endhint %}

 If your Sass watch task is running you should see the hero now has 100px of space at the bottom.
 If Sass watch was not running type `gulp watch` and reload Pattern Lab.

+### Add the mixin to other Homepage components
+Now go ahead and update the other two components used in the homepage, Featured Content and Blog Content.

+* Repeat steps 2 & 3 above
+* Ensure the mixin is added the the top most wrapper of each component (`.featured-content` and `.blog-content`).
+If those selectors don't exist, create them to add the mixin.